riddhi89/Location_Based_MinimumWage/README.md

-Social Activism Intended to be Proactive
+Social Activism Intended to be Provocative

 Minimum wage restriction on crowdsourcing tasks